Tuesday May 29, 2018

 On the second day, participants conducted more than 250 meetings with their representatives and senators.

 On May 22 we awarded the inaugural Champions of Primary Care Awards to Rep. David Rouzer, R-N.C.; Rep. Joe Courtney, D-Conn.; Jason Cooke, who is Rouzer's legislative director to Rouzer; and Maria Costigan, who is Courtney's health policy advisor.
 The award is designed to recognize members of Congress and staff who have demonstrated leadership in promoting the value to family medicine and primary care to patients, our communities and our nation.
-We were honored to recognize Rouzer and Courtney and their staff members for their outstanding leadership in establishing the Congressional Primary Care Caucus(2 page PDF).
+We were honored to recognize Rouzer and Courtney and their staff members for their outstanding leadership in establishing the Congressional Primary Care Caucus(0 bytes).

 FMAS has grown into a must-attend event, especially for those of you who have an interest in health care policy and advocacy.
 The next FMAS will be held May 20-21, 2019.
 We hope you will join us in Washington, DC for this great event.